firesidefiction/firesidefiction.github.io/_drafts/2017-11-07-the-scenarist.md

 category: flash fiction
 permalink: the-scenarist
 published: false
-teaser: “This is something that has caused problems in the past.
-New clinicians arrive from light years away, bringing impressive lists of publications and achievements—and staggering ignorance of the medical issues we face in this part of the galaxy.”
+teaser: "This is something that has caused problems in the past.
+New clinicians arrive from light years away, bringing impressive lists of publications and achievements—and staggering ignorance of the medical issues we face in this part of the galaxy."
 ---

 Some things can only be learned from experience, but I have always been a strong believer in the value of studying for exams.
 This is why I am spending so much clinic time lately dealing with imaginary patients.